SIWENOID v2 — Map

 2 — Map Canvas

-3 — Minimap
+3 — Mini-Map

 4 — Reset Button

-5 — Datapoint Icon (Non-Normal Status)
+5 — Datapoint Icon (Non-Normal State)

-6 — Datapoint Icon (Normal Status)
+6 — Datapoint Icon (Normal State)

 7 — Map Settings

 With appropriate permissions, the map name and assigned category can be edited here.
-Click Save after making any changes.
+Click Save after any changes.

 8 — Map Management Toolbar